Wiltshire Creative / JMK Trust Emerging Directors Programme

 - Your commitment to living and making theatre in the South West

-Shortlisted applicants will be invited for an interview with Ryan McBryde on 16th March 2018 at Salisbury Playhouse
+Shortlisted applicants will be invited for an interview with Ryan McBryde on Thursday 16th August in London (between 10-12.30am)

 If you have any questions please contact firstname.lastname@example.org